 There’s a misconception among some plant lovers, that all plant growth is good growth.
 When the growth is leggy, what you’re seeing is a plant that’s not being given the proper amount of light.

-Legginess is indeed growth, but it’s growth not because your plant is healthy, but because it’s not receiving enough light so it’s stretching towards whatever light source is the closest.
+Legginess is indeed growth, but it’s growth not because your plant is healthy, but because it’s not receiving enough light so it’s stretching toward whatever light source is the closest.

 Long, Gradually Thinner Stems